 - Create the network features using the active snap settings.

-- On the editing toolbar, click Finish or press the F2 key.
+- On the construction toolbar, click Finish or press the F2 key.

 A dirty topology area is created for the newly added feature.